gursewak10/wifi_extender/README.md

 ### **Description**
 This Magisk Module helps to enable the ability of enabling WiFi and Hotspot in MIUI11 ROMs in Redmi Phones.
 Systemless apply this module to prevent from OTA updates.
+As of now Whyred and Violet are added. more supporting devices will be added after testing.
 ## xda| **gursewak.10**

 ### **Changelog**